Pedicure

 A pedicure is a cosmetic treatment of the feet and toenails, analogous to a manicure.

-During a pedicure, dead skin cells are rubbed off the bottom of the feet using a rough stone (often a pumice stone).
+A pedicure includes dead skin cells being rubbed off the bottom of the feet using a rough stone (often a pumice stone).
 Skincare is frequently provided up to the knee, including granular exfoliation, moisturizing, and massage.

 The word pedicure is derived from the Latin words pedis, which means "of the foot", and cura, which means "care".

 History

 People have been pedicuring their nails for more than 4,000 years.
 In southern Babylonia, noble people used solid gold tools to give themselves manicures and pedicures.
 Nail polish can be traced back even further.
-Originating in China in 3000 BC, nail color indicated one's social status, according to a Ming Dynasty manuscript; royal fingernails were painted black and red.
+Originating in China in 3000 BC, nail color indicated a person's social status according to a Ming Dynasty manuscript; royal fingernails were painted black and red.
 Ancient Egyptians have been manicuring since 2300 BC.

 A depiction of early manicures and pedicures was found on a carving from a pharaoh's tomb, and the Egyptians were known for paying special attention to their feet and legs.
 The Egyptians also colored their nails, using red to show the highest social class.
-It is said that Cleopatra's nails were painted a deep red, whereas Queen Nefertiti went with a flashier ruby shade.
-In Ancient Egypt and Rome, military commanders also painted their nails to match their lips before going to battle.
+It is said that Cleopatra's nails were painted a deep red, and Queen Nefertiti used a ruby shade.
+In ancient Egypt and Rome, military commanders painted their nails to match their lips before going into battle.

 Pedicures in the United States

 Pedicures generally take approximately 45 minutes to an hour in the US.
-According to the US Department of Labor, manicure and pedicure specialists earned a median income of around $20,820 in 2015.
-Most professionals earn an hourly wage or salary, which can be augmented through customer tips.
+According to the US Department of Labor, manicure and pedicure specialists earned a median income of $34,660 in 2024.
+Most professionals earn an hourly wage or salary, which can be augmented by tips from customers.
 Independent nail technicians depend on repeat and consistent business to earn a living.
-The most successful independent manicure technicians may earn salaries of over $50,000 per year.
+The most successful independent manicure technicians were stated to earn salaries of over $50,000 per year in 2015.
 Nail technicians can earn up to $100 per hour from performing more technical nail treatments, such as a French pedicure and sculpting, although these treatments are not popular for the feet.
-A standard pedicure treatment usually costs around $40.
+According to Statista, in 2019, the price of a standard pedicure treatment was $35.46 compared to $31.88 in 2008.